texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

-The following example should make this more clear:
+As we have add two data objects to ``$insertCommand``, SQL Simple will run the second command two times, so both items are added to *TestTable*.

+## Using the DATA property directly

+If you have a rather long list of objects, there is no need to add them one by one using ``AddData()``, you can just set the data property to the list.

-We want to save the names, CPU time and the number of handles of the currently running processes to *TestTable*.
+For example, we want to save the names, CPU time and the number of handles of the currently running processes to *TestTable*.
 We limit the list to processes that use between 0 and 10 CPU time.

 ```powershell
 get-process | where-object CPU -gt 0 | where-object CPU -lt 10